Setting Expectations for Astronomy Beginners

 You will easily see the Moon and the bright planets Venus, Jupiter and Saturn.
 You will see star clusters with interesting shapes and colours, and you may find looking at double stars interesting, especially those with contrasting colours or brightness.
 Certain bright nebulae are also easy to see and beautiful.

 Other objects like most nebulae and most galaxies are very dim, hard to find, and hard to see.
-A big part of the hobby is learning to find these, and you will eventually see them, usually as dim wisps of light, or “faint fuzzies”.
+A big part of the hobby is learning to find these, and you will eventually see them, usually as dim wisps of light affectionately known as “faint fuzzies”.

 What You’ll Do